Joaquín Lavega

-Joaquín Lavega Colzada (born 3 February 2005) is a Uruguayan professional footballer who plays as a winger for River Plate Montevideo.
+Joaquín Lavega Colzada (born 3 February 2005) is a Uruguayan professional footballer who plays as a forward for Campeonato Brasileiro Série A club Fluminense.

 Club career

 Lavega is a youth academy graduate of River Plate Montevideo.
 He made his professional debut for the club on 30 May 2021 in a goalless draw against Deportivo Maldonado.

 In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

+In December 2024, Fluminense announced that they reached an agreement for Lavega to become their newest player.
+The forward was close to signing with rival club Vasco da Gama, but then he changed his mind and signed a five-year contract with the tricolor.

 International career

+Youth
-Lavega is a current Uruguayan youth national team player.
-He was part of Uruguay squad at 2019 South American U-15 Championship.

-On 15 August 2021, Uruguay under-17 team coach Diego Demarco named Lavega in 20-man squad for 2021 U-18 L'Alcúdia International Football Tournament.
+Lavega has represented Uruguay at different youth levels.
+He was part of Uruguay squad at the 2019 South American U-15 Championship.
+On 15 August 2021, Uruguay under-17 team coach Diego Demarco named Lavega in 20-man squad for the 2021 U-18 L'Alcúdia International Football Tournament.

+On 28 September 2023, Lavega was named in Uruguay's squad for the 2023 Pan American Games.
+In January 2025, he was named in Uruguay's 23-man squad for the 2025 South American U-20 Championship.

+Senior

+In October 2024, Lavega received his first call-up to the Uruguay national team.